act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 ## Background

-Default styling in most user agents is providing perfectly valid focus indication for focusable elements (even those that are not focusable by default), as shown in Passed Example 1.
+Default styling in most user agents is providing perfectly valid focus indication for focusable elements (even those that are not focusable by default), as shown in Passed Examples 1 and 2.
 Many examples in this rule need to **remove** that indicator in order to illustrate various situations.
 This is bad practice and should normally be avoided.

 WCAG does not have any requirement of how big or small focus indicator should be, or how far or near from the [focusable][] element it should be.
 Thus it is possible to pass this rule and [Success Criterion 2.4.7 Focus Visible][sc247] with barely perceptible changes at the other end of the page.
 That would however still be an accessibility issue.
 WCAG 2.2 is working on an extended Success Criterion 2.4.11 specifying how big the focus indicator should be.
 See the [Understanding Success Criterion 2.4.11: Focus Visible (Enhanced)][usc2411] proposal.
 All Examples in this rule avoid focus indications that are too small, too far away, too weak, …